MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

             cd /opt/deployr/8.0.0
             ./startAll.sh

+>[!IMPORTANT]
-**** **Important:** If you have enabled PAM authentication as part of the required steps for enabling R Session Process Controls, then please continue with your configuration using [these steps](#processcontrols).
+>If you have enabled PAM authentication as part of the required steps for enabling R Session Process Controls, then please continue with your configuration using [these steps](#processcontrols).

 ### LDAP Authentication

 By default, the **LDAP** security provider is disabled.
 To enable LDAP authentication support, you must update the relevant properties in your DeployR external configuration file.
 The values you assign to these properties should match the configuration of your LDAP Directory Information Tree (DIT).

-**Get More DeployR Power:** This form of security is available for [DeployR Enterprise](https://deployr.revolutionanalytics.com/download/) only.
+>**Get More DeployR Power:** This form of security is available for [DeployR Enterprise](https://deployr.revolutionanalytics.com/download/) only.

 >[!NOTE]
 >The LDAP and Active Directory security providers are, in fact, one and the same, and only their [configuration properties](#properties) differ.
 As such, you may enable the LDAP provider or the Active Directory provider, but not both at the same time.